santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 ```
 A good practice (or choice of style) is to define the functions after the ```main()``` and not before.
 So the function prototypes need to be declared here.
 Early C compilers used a single-pass strategy, which meant that every symbol (variable or function name) you used in your program had to be declared before you used it.
 Modern compilers are nearly all multi-pass compilers that build a complete symbol table before generating code, so using function prototypes is not strictly required.

-### 7,8, & 9.
+### 8, 9, 10, & 11.
 The actual main()

 The statements within ```main()``` basically perform the following operations:

+1. declare any variables local to main, or initialze global variables and data structures required by the program
-1. parse command line arguments and validate them
+2. parse command line arguments and validate them
-2. pass the collected arguments to functions
+3. pass the collected arguments to functions
-3. monitor return values from functions and take appropriate actions e.g. terminate processing with a message when an ERROR state occurs
+4. monitor return values from functions and take appropriate actions e.g. terminate processing with a message when an ERROR state occurs
-4. clean up tasks
+5. clean up tasks

 This example declares an options variable initialized with default values and parse the command line, updating options as necessary.